UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session06.rst

 The collections module
 -----------------------

-The collections module has a numbe rof handy special purpose
+The collections module has a number of handy special purpose
 collections:

  * defautltdict